taitulism/TimeWatch-Bookmarklet/README.md

 Creating you own bookmarklets?
 ------------------------------
 I recommend this tool: [https://chriszarate.github.io/bookmarkleter](https://chriszarate.github.io/bookmarkleter)
+* It wraps your code with an [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)
+* It minifies your code
+* It escapes stuff (bookmarklet code should be URL compatible).
-*(It doesn't like some of ES6 stuff.
-Use vars only, no arrow functions etc.)*
+* It doesn't like some of ES6 stuff.
+Use vars only, no arrow functions etc.